 Eat a wide variety of plant based foods to ensure that you’re consuming all essential nutrients including calcium, protein and omega 3 fatty acids.
-Develop simple rules to keep your diet on track.
 As part of your self-care assessment, evaluate your caloric intake to ensure you’re consuming enough calories to support essential bodily function and your level of activity.
+Develop simple rules to keep your diet on track especially as you age.

-If you’re at high risk of sarcopenia and struggling to eat a balanced diet, talk with a doctors about how to supplement your diet.
-Whey protein and supplements can help preserve muscle mass.
+If you’re at high risk of sarcopenia and struggling to eat a balanced diet, talk with a doctor about how to supplement your diet.
+Whey protein and supplements can help to preserve muscle mass.
 Preserving muscle mass may give you the energy needed to live more actively.

 We're interested in partnerships with brands that share our interests and values.

 Create a Free Account